Vishal-raj-1/Vishal-raj-1/README.md

 ## 💼 *Professional Experience*

+**Frontend Developer Intern [Ukom](https://ukom.com/) -  Improved the catalogue and developed more filters for catalogue. worked on React & Redux**

 **Software Developer Intern [Castled Data](https://www.castled.io/) -  Re-designed a interactive web portal providing an operational analytics platform for businesses for sky rocketing their sales ROI. worked on Next.JS, TypeScript, React-Bootstrap, SCSS**

 **Frontend Developer Intern [Career Leap](https://careerleap.io/) - Developed admin panel of UpSkill India app, from where educational content is pushed to the app.
 Crossed 10K+ learners in community with over 100k+ Learning minutes.
 Worked on React.JS, Firebase, React-Bootstrap, APIs Integration.**